angular/angular/aio/content/guide/router.md

 Observable completes after retrieving the first value from the Observable returned by the `getCrisis` method.

 If it doesn't return a valid `Crisis`, return an empty `Observable`, canceling the previous in-flight navigation to the `CrisisDetailComponent` and navigate the user back to the `CrisisListComponent`.
-The update resolver service looks like this:
+The updated resolver service looks like this:

 <code-example path="router/src/app/crisis-center/crisis-detail-resolver.service.ts" header="src/app/crisis-center/crisis-detail-resolver.service.ts"></code-example>